Safe Usage of Monetary Valuation

 3.3.2 The SNA Production Boundary

-Ecosystem services as defined in SEEA EA are excluded from the production boundary of the SNA since they are not the result of a production process by an economic unit as defined by the SNA.[18]
-The SEEA EA extends this boundary by recording flows of ecosystem services.
+Ecosystem services as defined in SEEA EA fall outside the production boundary of the SNA.
+The SEEA EA extends this boundary by recording flows of ecosystem services.[19]
 This extension creates a framework where:

 3.3.3 Status of SEEA EA Valuation Chapters